Home Maps Resources Calendar About

 Not long after Keeper Ralph Norwood transferred to Ram Island in early 1945, he rowed to the mainland with his two sons only to me welcomed by men armed with loaded shotguns.
 Turns out a skittish neighbor had called the police and FBI to report that German spies were coming ashore.

 Ram Island Lighthouse was automated in 1965.
-A decade later, the Fresnel lens was stolen from the unattended lighthouse, but it was later recovered and is now on display at the Boothbay Regional Historical Society.
+A decade later, the fourth-order Fresnel lens was stolen from the unattended lighthouse, but it was later recovered and is now on display at the Boothbay Regional Historical Society.
 A modern foghorn replaced the fog bell in 1972, and in 1977 the Coast Guard completed repairs at the station, which totaled $44,000.
 As part of the work in 1977, the badly deteriorated walkway leading to the tower was removed.

 After automation, the station was offered to the town of Boothbay, but the expectation of large maintenance costs deterred the town from accepting the property.
 With no resident keeper, the station fell victim to vandalism and neglect.
 When the Coast Guard announced its decision to demolish the keeper’s house in 1983, Grand Banks Schooner Museum Trust stepped forward and leased the station.
 The Ram Island Preservation Society was formed and repairs began.
 The trust was granted ownership of the site in 1998 through the Maine Lights Program, while the Coast Guard retains responsibility for just the active navigational light itself.
 In 2002, the trust installed a new walkway to the tower, which, besides restoring the original look of the station, simplifies maintenance of the tower by the trust and servicing of the light by the Coast Guard.

 Head Keepers: Samuel John Cavanor (1883 – 1913), O.G.
-Reed (1913), Almon Mitchell (1913 – 1925), Alonzo A. Connors (1925 – at least 1930), Charles N. Robinson (at least 1935), Benjamin Stockbridge (at least 1939 – at least 1942), Merrill Poor (1944), Ralph C. Norwood (1945 – 1950), Wendell Reece (1953 – 1958), Harold D. Cummings (at least 1959 – 1961), Montell R. Jensen (1961 – at least 1962), Raymond J. Frenet (at least 1963 – 1964), Earl Alley (1964 – 1965), Terry E. Stanley (1965 – ).
+Reed (1913), Almon Mitchell (1913 – 1925), Alonzo A. Connors (1925 – 1933), Charles N. Robinson (1933 – 1936), Benjamin Stockbridge (1936 – at least 1942), Merrill Poor (1944), Ralph C. Norwood (1945 – 1950), Wendell Reece (1953 – 1958), Harold D. Cummings (at least 1959 – 1961), Montell R. Jensen (1961 – at least 1962), Raymond J. Frenet (at least 1963 – 1964), Earl Alley (1964 – 1965), Terry E. Stanley (1965 – ).

 References: